 - Coping with the loss of loved ones

 - Adapting to an “empty nest” as children move away from home

 - Career changes and retirement planning

 - Feeling discontent with life, even though a person has been generally content for many years

-- Lack of interest in activities and people that have played a major role in one’s life
+- Lack of interest in activities and people that have played a major role in their life

-- Confusion about what one wants, who one is or where they are headed
+- Confusion about what they want, who they are or where they are headed

 - Questions about life’s meaning and purpose

-- Doubts about the choices one’s made in the past
+- Doubts about the choices they’ve made in the past

 - Feeling pressure to do and be everything “before it’s too late”